 Your ability to synthesize knowledge that demonstrates proper preparation to conduct independent and original research is assessed through the development of a thesis proposal and presentation to your graduate committee.
-In consultation with the Guidance Committee, the student must submit a thesis proposal no later than the mid-point of the third semester in the program (see the Thesis/Dissertation Proposal Title/Signature Page available online).
-The proposal is to be presented orally at a meeting of the Guidance Committee and if approved (after possible revision), signed by them and the Department Chair.
+In consultation with the Guidance Committee, the student must submit a thesis proposal no later than the mid-point of the third semester in the program (see the Thesis/Dissertation

-&lt;sup>1A student who completed any course listed in the Tier I requirements or in the Tier II requirement prior to enrollment in the program must substitute another course approved by the student's guidance committee.
+1A student who completed any course listed in the Tier I requirements or in the Tier II requirement prior to enrollment in the program must substitute another course approved by the student's guidance committee.

-&lt;sup>2A given course may be used to satisfy either the Tier I or the Tier II requirement, but not both of those requirements.
+2A given course may be used to satisfy either the Tier I or the Tier II requirement, but not both of those requirements.

-&lt;sup>3With the approval of the guidance committee, a student may substitute a course listed in the Tier I requirements for one of the courses listed below.
-The student must complete a research paper or project while enrolled in GLG 898.
+3With the approval of the guidance committee, a student may substitute a course listed in the Tier I requirements for one of the courses listed below.

+4The student must complete a research paper or project while enrolled in GLG 898.
 The topic of the paper or project must be mutually agreed upon by the student and the student's academic advisor.